 Periodically, the laboratory analyzes a "blank," or unused, filter for metals.
 The purpose of this extra analysis is to determine if there was any contamination of the filter during manufacturing or during laboratory processing.
 In 2010, CDPHE switched to using a different analytical laboratory.
 As a result of this switch, no blank filters were analyzed, and therefore, no data was available from the lab for year 2010.
+In 2014, CHPHE again changed to a different analytical lab due to serious lab errors found during audits of the lab.
+As previously mentioned, it was found that the extraction methods being used were inefficient, MDLs were not being properly run and calculated, and filters were not being weighed appropriately, among several other issues that were found.
+Due to these errors, there is no data available for blanks in 2013.
 In 2004, total chromium contamination was a problem for the national air toxics network.
 These chromium contamination findings were believed to be related to the use of metal knives in cutting individual filters from the giant sheets prepared at the factory.
 At the extremely low levels of metals in ambient air that the national air toxics network is assessing, such filter contamination is a concern.
-The national project team evaluated new filter materials and sampling methods, and recommended changing to Teflon filters, and low volume $PM{10}$ samplers in early 2005.
+The national project team evaluated new filter materials and sampling methods, and recommended changing to Teflon filters, and low volume PM10 samplers in early 2005.

-Twelve duplicate precision samples were run in 2012.
-The agreement between samples was not good, with annual average percent differences ranging from 42% for arsenic to 253% for nickel.
+Due to the laboratory errors previously mentioned, no precision samples were run in 2013.
+In previous years the precision data was not suitable.
+For example, in 2012 the agreement between samples was not good, with annual average percent differences ranging from 42% for arsenic to 253% for nickel.
 The annual average percent difference was obtained by taking the average of the percent differences between the primary and duplicate sample concentration values for each compound in each of the 12 duplicate samples taken.
-These large differences are likely due to inefficient extraction methods being used by the lab.
+These large differences are likely due to inefficient extraction methods that were being used by the lab.